Gabbyton/BeeperBus/README.md

 ## Getting Started

 This repository contains the latest version of our client and server.
-The client was written in Typescript while the server is currently in JavaScript.
+The client was written in TypeScript while the server is currently in JavaScript.

 ## Repo Norms